Graduate Assistantships

 Teaching & Research Assistantships

 The JMC department offers funding to nearly all accepted graduate students to help minimize the cost of graduate school.
+All applicants are automatically considered for assistantship funding.
 Students are appointed to quarter-time (approx. 10 hours per week) or half-time (approx. 20 hours per week) graduate teaching assistantships (GTA) and graduate research assistantships (GRA).
 These appointments are made based on the student’s interests and the department’s needs.
 The vast majority of assistantships are GTAs.
 In return for teaching/assisting in undergraduate courses or conducting research, students receive a monthly stipend, a health insurance contribution toward the university’s health insurance program, and tuition remission (not including fees).
 See the table below for more information about typical funding offers.

 Ph.D.
 Students Assistantship Funding